ErythroGuild/EasyRollTracker/README.md

 - Formatting names by class color / role icon
 - Tracking and coloring the number rolled out of
 - Announcing loot rolls to group as `/rw`

+The project can be found on CurseForge [here](https://www.curseforge.com/wow/addons/easy-roll-tracker).